Pino Wall & Jawbone Rock Climbing

 Description

 Pino Wall and Jawbone stand relatively isolated at the southern reaches of the main Sandia Mountains Crest.
-Roughly, they are south of the upper tram terminal, north of Pino Canyon, and just to the west of the crest ridge.
+The formations are located south of the upper tram terminal, north of Pino Canyon, and just west of the crest ridge.

 Getting There